20 Relief from Removal and Regularization of Status 20 Relief from Removal and Regularization of Status

 Note: for the first two problems you will need to apply 240A(d).

 1. Kris was admitted as a lawful permanent resident eight years ago.
-This year, she was convicted of a crime involving moral turpitude which she committed two years ago.
+This year, she was convicted of a controlled substance offense which she committed two years ago.
 Kris was recently served with a notice to appear in a removal proceeding.
 Is Kris eligible to apply for cancellation of removal?

 2. Lizbeth was admitted to the United States on a student visa twelve years ago, and became a permanent resident two years ago.
 She has returned home to France for the month of August every year since she first arrived as a student.
-Three months ago, Lizbeth was served with a notice to appear (based on a deportability ground unrelated to any crime).
+Three months ago, Lizbeth was served with a notice to appear beased on alleged smuggling activities (for which she has not been convicted).
 Do the summer trips render Lizbeth ineligible for cancellation of removal?

 Please work through the following exercise: